SereTOD/SereTOD2022/Track2/baseline/README.md

 * pip install tensorboard
 * pip install tqdm
 ## Data Preprocessing
-First you need to put raw data in `data` directory and rename it to `Raw_data.json`, then run
+First, you need to put raw data in `data` directory and rename it to `Raw_data.json`, then run
 ```
 python preprocess.py
 ```
 This script basically includes the following steps:
 1. Reconstruct the data so that users speak before the customer service in every turn;
 2. Normalize the data;
-3. Extract the user goal and local KB for every dialogue
+3. Extract the user goal and local KB for every dialog
 ## Training
 In this baseline, we divide the dialog system into several subtasks.
 For every dialog turn, we need to:
 * predict the entity name mentioned or referred to by the user